PennyLaneAI/qml/whatisqml.rst

-The limits of what machines can learn have always been defined by the computer hardware we run our algorithms on - for example, the success of modern-day deep learning  with neural networks is enabled by parallel GPU clusters.
+The limits of what machines can learn have always been defined by the computer hardware we run our algorithms on—for example, the success of modern-day deep learning with neural networks is enabled by parallel GPU clusters.

 Quantum machine learning extends the pool of hardware for machine learning by an entirely